 The transition between associations hasn’t been as smooth as hoped for, so whilst students may notice a lack of support currently, Aaron is keen to begin supporting postgraduate students as soon as possible, “we will endeavour to offer the same services and support that all postgraduate students are accustomed to as soon as possible.
 UNSA will eventually be able to offer more than NUPSA currently can.”

 If you are a postgraduate student keen to be involved in UNSA there will be plenty of opportunities once UNSA begins to grow.
-Aaron envisions an organisation that features postgraduate representation across all areas, “I am hopeful that in the coming years there can be representatives from each faculty, if not school too…UNSA is large and it presents a fantastic opportunity for students to become involved in leadership.”
+Aaron envisions an organisation that features postgraduate representation across all areas, “I am hopeful that in the coming years there can be representatives from each college, if not school too…UNSA is large and it presents a fantastic opportunity for students to become involved in leadership.”

 As for what facets of NUPSA are remaining in the restructure, Aaron says that the Postgraduate Student Senate will mimic the NUPSA we know, “I think things will seem familiar from the beginning.
 It is our job over the next six months to define the Postgraduate Student Senate [and] I anticipate that the Postgraduate Student Senate’s ethos will be much the same as NUPSA’s.”